INSIDE: One of my readers wrote in about “child support taking all my money.” Please comment with your suggestions below…

 I knew when I married him I’d be taking a financial hit, and I have.
 I still manage to save for retirement, not incur debt and keep a little cash tucked away but we definitely don’t live the lifestyle we would otherwise be able to afford.
 My poor husband can’t afford to put anything away for retirement.
 We don’t have excessive debts, just a car payment and two student loans.
 We don’t have any credit cards.
 We don’t own our home.
 We don’t shop excessively.
 We don’t eat out.
 You can imagine the resentment I feel for working my butt off to pay for someone else’s kids.
 But, what we do for love, right?

 My husband and I both have good jobs with good benefits.
 I’m sure there’s lot of families out there in this situation.

 What’s your advice on coping with ever increasing child support payments?
 Do you put off saving and then “double up” the saving once the kids are grown?
 I’m able to put some of my check away into our retirement… but what about my husband?
 Does he have to put his financial planning on hold for the next 13 years?
 Do you think it’s “unethical” to make a minimal cash income on the side and not report it? **I think I do**

 Whatcha got for her, friends?
+Have you experienced child support taking all of your money?
 Let’s try and get them on a good game plan :) I’m drawing a blank… except for that last one, I don’t mess around w/ that non reporting stuff.
 Too afraid of getting in trouble!

 Jay loves talking about money, collecting coins, blasting hip-hop, and hanging out with his three beautiful boys.
 You can check out all of his online projects at jmoney.biz.
 Thanks for reading the blog!